OleksiiOpanashchuk/LaboratoryWork_OOP_1/README.md

 To run this project, you must have the following installed on your computer: IntelliJ IDEA Community Edition.

 # Build Instructions
-Clone the repository to your local machine using git clone https://github.com/OleksiiOpanashchuk/LaboratoryWork_OOP_1
+Clone the repository to your local machine using <br>
+git clone https://github.com/OleksiiOpanashchuk/LaboratoryWork_OOP_1

 # Results